 Proxy bidding is available.
 Shipping can be arranged for those who can’t be there.
 Call the Synagogue at 340-774-4312 for details or email firstname.lastname@example.org.

-This year’s live auction will have 40-plus items -- antique furniture, marvelous getaways, original art by Camille Pissarro, Shansi Miller, Tony Romano and the late Diane Kreiner, and several fun packages (wine tastings, gourmet dinners, dance parties.....and much more).
+This year’s live auction will have 40-plus items -- antique furniture, marvelous getaways, original art by Camille Pissarro and Shansi Miller, bronze heads of Buddhist figures, Indian temple toys, a like-new elliptical trainer, and fun packages (wine tastings, gourmet dinners, parties.....and more).

-The auction will start at noon and end by about 3 p.m.
+The auction will start at noon and end by 3 p.m.

-The expanded silent auction will include nearly 300 items: new and antique furniture, vintage art glass, unusual collectibles (including old yacht lanterns and bells), fabulous jewelry, original art, African and Asian antiques, vintage Cartier lighters, designer handbags, cases of wine, weekend getaways, gift certificates from shops, spas and restaurants...and much more.
+The expanded silent auction will include nearly 300 items: new and antique furniture, vintage art glass, unusual collectibles (including old yacht lanterns and bells), fabulous jewelry, original art, African pieces, vintage Cartier lighters, designer handbags, cases of wine, weekend getaways, gift certificates from shops, spas and restaurants...and much more.
 Silent auction tables open at 10 a.m. and close between 1 and 3:15 p.m.

 Sale tables open at 10 a.m.
-Sunday and feature jewelry hand-picked by Lee Monaco, former owner of an antique jewelry store on St. Thomas, and by Karen Warhol, former owner of Name Dropper who has found the latest in France, Italy and New York.
+Sunday and feature jewelry hand-picked by Karen Warhol, former owner of Name Dropper who has found the latest in France, Italy and New York.
+Jewelry tables this year will also be laden with old costume jewelry from the Estate of Mrs. George D. Unger.

 Sale tables also offer the usual array of tchotchkes -- china, crystal, vases, baskets, frames, etc. -- as well as new and gently used clothing, belts, purses and scarves in our flea market tent.